Keyboard shortcuts

 }

-Per enqueue — supply a key for a single call with EnqueueBuilder::unique_key.
-This overrides whatever the JobKind would derive:
+EnqueueBuilder::unique_key supplies a key for a single call, overriding whatever the JobKind would produce:

 #![allow(unused)]